zephyrproject-rtos/zephyr/doc/guides/modules.rst

-To be classified as a candidate for being included in the default list of modules, an external project is required to have its own life-cycle outside the Zephyr Project, that is, reside in its own repository, and have its own contribution and maintenance workfow and release process.
+To be classified as a candidate for being included in the default list of modules, an external project is required to have its own life-cycle outside the Zephyr Project, that is, reside in its own repository, and have its own contribution and maintenance workflow and release process.
 Zephyr modules should not contain code that is written exclusively for Zephyr.
 Instead, such code should be contributed to the main zephyr tree.